How do I claim the Federal tax credit for my HVAC heat pump, heat pump water heater, insulation, electrical work, new windows, etc?

 Most new heat pump and heat pump water heater installations qualify for a federal tax credit of 30% of the project cost, up to $2,000.

 When you file your federal taxes, you may be able to claim a tax credit of 30% of the project cost, after other rebates and incentives, up to $2,000.
 This means your total tax owed will be reduced by the amount of the credit.
-This particular credit available for new heat pumps and heat pump water heaters (HPWH) in your residence, whether you rent or own the property, or whether it is a primary residence or second home, but is not available for landlords, investment properties, or new construction.
+Known as 25C, this particular credit is available for new heat pumps and heat pump water heaters (HPWH) in your residence, whether you rent or own the property, or whether it is a primary residence or second home.
+It is not available for landlords, investment properties, or new construction.

-To claim the credit, include the project expense on Part II of Form 5695 of your tax return.
+To claim the credit, include the project expense on Part II of Form 5695 of your 2025 tax return.
 When in doubt, provide all invoices for clean energy work to your tax preparer.
-For 2025 filings, you will need to provide a Product Identification Number for relevant materials and equipment.
+You will also need to include the 17-digit Product Identification Number, or failing that, a 4-digit Qualified Manufacturer number.
+If you can't find the number on the heat pump, ask your contractor to locate it for you.
+Don't worry, you won’t actually need the code until you file your 2025 return, sometime in 2026.

 You may also use Part II of Form 5695 to claim up to $1,200 total in credits for other electrification-related projects (please see the instructions for limits, qualifications, and other details, including that these may only be installed in a primary residence):